-“Maximising the RISC” is designed to allow people from a diverse range of backgrounds to discuss and exchange on the development of the thermally-activated delayed fluorescence (TADF) mechanism and other related research.
-This second edition will be extended to two days to cover all new developments in the area, including the latest advances in the theory, molecular design, electrical and optical characterization and device performance.
+“Maximising the rISC II” is designed to allow people from a diverse range of backgrounds to discuss and exchange on the development of the thermally-activated delayed fluorescence (TADF) mechanism and other related research.
+Taking place on the 21st and 22nd June 2018 in the Durham University Physics Department, this second edition will be extended to two days to cover all new developments in the area, including the latest advances in the theory, molecular design, electrical and optical characterization and device performance.

 The plenary board includes leaders in the area such as the aforementioned Prof. Monkman (Durham University, UK), Dr. Thomas Penfold (Newcastle University, UK) and Prof. Chihaya Adachi (OPERA, Kyushu University, Japan).
 Prof. Adachi pioneered the TADF generation in 2012 by successfully applying these emitters into an OLED structure.
 Such achievement has started the revolution that has become the third generation of OLEDs.

 Please sign-up here if you are interested.
 Registration is free.